top of page

 The SS Nomadic was the tender for Titanic and Olympic.

-Just beside the museum sits the SS Nomadic, tender to the Titanic and Olympic.
+Near the museum sits the SS Nomadic, tender to the Titanic and Olympic.
 Remarkably well preserved, she is the only remaining White Star Line vessel in the world.
 Restored to her 1911 glory, Nomadic once ferried first- and second-class passengers from Cherbourg Harbor to the great liners anchored offshore.
 Today, visitors can step aboard and explore her decks, a rare opportunity to walk through an authentic piece of the Titanic story.

 The preserved First-Class bar aboard the SS Nomadic.

 Visiting Belfast, standing where Titanic was built and seeing the photographs that captured her creation, was a deeply meaningful experience for me.
-I had read countless accounts of Titanic and the people who sailed on her, but seeing her story come alive here gave me a connection I hadn’t felt before — to the ship, to their lives, and most of all to my novel.
+I had read countless accounts of Titanic and the people who sailed on her, but seeing her story come alive here gave me a connection I hadn’t felt before—to the ship, to their lives, and most of all to my novel.

 Do you enjoy behind-the-scenes looks at the writing process?
 Subscribe to the blog for more posts like this, and follow along on Instagram @traveling_author_amy as I share updates from my journey.